Archers of Loaf: Early history (1991–1995)

 In 1994, the Archers released the EP Vs the Greatest of All Time.
-However, the song "The Greatest of All Time" does not appear on this release but rather the second full-length album, Vee Vee, released in 1995.
+However, the song "The Greatest of All Time" does not appear on this release but rather the second album, Vee Vee, released in 1995.
 Vee Vee followed a similar template as their previous recordings and featured the track "Harnessed in Slums", which became popular on college radio.
 The album also garnered significant attention outside the independent music scene, culminating in the band being courted by Maverick Records, a division of Warner Music Group, which the band rejected.
 Bachmann later stated that he and the band did not really consider the offer.
 The band was still under contract with Alias, and changing labels would put them into considerable debt to Maverick.
 According to Bachmann, "We already signed a deal [with Alias] and it costs lots of money to get out of these things.
 If we would have had Maverick buy out our contract, we'd be however many thousands of dollars in debt to them.
-It's really complex that way and it really didn't make sense to do that."
+It's really complex that way and it really didn't make sense to do that".
 The band had another reason for rejecting the Maverick offer: They did not want to be associated with the other high-profile bands on Maverick.
 "The other bands [on Maverick] were that bad," said Price at the time.
 "There are other bands on major labels that are associated with a lot of shit but it's big enough that there are a least a few bands that you like.
-For us on Maverick, it'd be us and Candlebox and Alanis Morissette..."
+For us on Maverick, it'd be us and Candlebox and Alanis..."